cyverse/ds-irods-rs-build/README.md

 potentially use 1247/TCP, 20000-20009/TCP, and 20000-20009/UDP.
 The firewalls
 and router ACLs will need to allow access from these clients as well.

+Here are the minimum reasonable requirements for the host server.
+It should be running a 64-bit operating system that has stable support for Docker, like CentOS 7.
+It should have at least two cores and 8 GiB of memory as well.
+The file system hosting the vault should have at least 256 GiB of storage, and the one hosting the logs should have at least 16 GiB.

 ### Preparing CyVerse's iRODS Zone